wing5wong/artisan-whs-static/source/_courses/SOE0.md

 invitation_only: true
 notes: ''
 ---
 To provide students with knowledge and skills required for future studies in Social Science.
 To provide students an extension course in Social Sciences as an alternative to SOC0.
-To provide students with the knowledge and skills required for future studies in Social Science.